bolcom/hive_compared_bq/README.md

 ```
 Some important skew (threshold: %i) was detected in the Group By column x.
 The top values are:
 ```
-Following that message, the list of all the top 10 skewed values (and their number of apparitions) pops up so that a developer can know that he should avoid selecting that GroupBy column the next time he runs the program.
+Following that message, the list of all the top 10 skewed values (and their number of occurrences) pops up so that a developer can know that he should avoid selecting that GroupBy column the next time he runs the program.
 And it also gives the possibility to wonder if it is normal for this dataset to contain such skewed values.

 If the "count comparison" step has not encountered any error, but some skew has been discovered, then the program will also stop, with the following message: